Staff Profile: Guadalupe (Lupe) V. Aquino

 Biography

-Guadalupe (Lupe) V. Aquino is a clinical trials specialist in the Clinical Affairs Branch, Clinical Research Resources Section within NCATS’ Division of Clinical Innovation, where she leads and coordinates the Clinical Studies Group that ensures the safety of participants in human subjects research studies funded by NCATS.
+Guadalupe (Lupe) V. Aquino is a clinical trials specialist in the Clinical Research Resources Section of the Clinical Affairs Branch within NCATS’ Division of Clinical Innovation, where she leads and coordinates the Clinical Studies Group that ensures the safety of participants in human subjects research studies funded by NCATS.
 Aquino participates as a member of the Trial Innovation Network and represents the Center on multiple NIH-wide working groups and committees.
 She also serves as a subject matter expert in clinical trial operations.

 Prior to joining NCATS in 2017, Aquino served as a clinical trials specialist in the Division of Clinical Research at the National Institute of Neurological Disorders and Stroke (NINDS), where she managed a portfolio of clinical research grants and coordinated program efforts while serving as a Data Safety and Monitoring Board liaison.
 Additionally, she served as an expert resource for NINDS with respect to protocol development, implementation, clinical site and inclusion monitoring, and performance and tracking of study milestones and recruitment.